 Boil for 90-mins (or 120) instead of 60

 There is no magic here.
 Your wort concentrates as you boil.
 The longer you boil, the more concentrated the wort.

-I would recommend using software like BeerSmith or this BYO boil off calculator to determine how long to boil to hit your starting gravity.
+I would recommend using software like BeerSmith or a boil off calculator to determine how long to boil to hit your starting gravity.